 With well over 150 years of combined experience, One Step's fully volunteer team have personally dealt with countless individuals across the country.
 Our bottom line remains helping as many animals as possible.

 Anne Green, Co-Founder and Director of Operations Anne is a long-time advocate for animals, having gotten started at Students for Animal Rights in 1992 (please also see this).
 Anne was also Vegan Outreach’s founding Vice-President in 1993.
 A teaching professor of German at Carnegie Mellon University during that time, Anne’s salary underwrote Vegan Outreach’s first years and allowed the group to become established.
 During her tenure at Carnegie Mellon, she published widely, was elected President of the American Association of Teachers of German, and received her college’s top award for excellence in teaching.
 In 2007, she left academia to work full-time for the animals as Vegan Outreach’s Director of Development and Programs.
 Her efforts helped increase VO’s income more than 2.5 times and expand the Adopt a College program to reach nearly one million students in Fall 2013.
 When she’s not eating them, Anne enjoys learning about and growing plants, especially those of the Sonoran Desert of Tucson, where she lives with her husband, Matt Ball.
-Their daughter, Ellen Green, has been vegan all her life and is studying Molecular Biology with an emphasis on Public Policy at Pomona College.
+The third member of Team Green-Ball, Ellen Green, has been vegan all her life and is a graduate of Pomona College with a degree in Molecular Biology with an emphasis on Public Policy.

-Matt Ball, Co-Founder and President For over two decades, Matt has been a globally-recognized authority on animal advocacy, factory farming, vegetarian diets, and applied ethics.
-Matt is currently Director for Engagement and Outreach for Farm Sanctuary.
+Matt Ball, Co-Founder, President, and Executive Director For over two decades, Matt has been a globally-recognized authority on animal advocacy, factory farming, vegetarian diets, and applied ethics.
+Matt had recently been Director for Engagement and Outreach for Farm Sanctuary.
 Previously, he was Senior Advisor for VegFund, and co-founded Vegan Outreach and served as the group’s Executive Director for more than 20 years.
 Matt’s vision and experience built the organization into a leading animal advocacy charity, with many thousands of active members around the world.
 Matt has presented at and written for diverse forums over the past two decades, and he is the author of many essays and several books, including: The Animal Activist’s Handbook(2007) and The Accidental Activist (2014).
 In 2005, he was inducted into the Animal Rights Hall of Fame.
 Please also see this 2015 article.

 Before working full-time for the animals, Matt was a Research Fellow in the Department of Biology at the University of Pittsburgh, while working on a Ph.D. in Civil and Environmental Engineering at Carnegie Mellon University.
 Prior to that, Matt was a Department of Energy Global Change Fellow, during which time he earned an M.S. in Engineering and Public Policy at Carnegie Mellon University and an M.S. in the Department of Forest Ecology at the University of Illinois, Urbana-Champaign.